Libraries are closed on bank holidays.

 Knit and Natter.
 11.30am - 1.30pm Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
 Did you know knitting has therapeutic qualities similar to meditation?
 Research shows it can help prevent and manage stress and pain.
 No need to book, just come along and join our friendly group.

 Chatterbooks.
 For children aged 8 - 11.
 Term time only.
-5 - 6pm Dates vary please contact the library to find out when the next session will be held.
+5 - 6pm Contact the library to find out when the next session will be held.
 Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
 Did you know, children who read for enjoyment do better at school?
 No need to book, just come along.

 By bus - Goole Library is a two minute walk from the nearest bus stop on North Street.